-This quinoa recipe is ready in about 16 minutes (from start to finish) but doesn’t require any attention from you during cooking!
-That means you can be off doing other things while this quinoa is cooking!
-No more worrying about burning the quinoa or it boiling over!
+- This recipe is ready in about 16 minutes (from start to finish) but doesn’t require any attention from you during cooking!
+That means you can be off doing other things while this recipe is cooking!
+Make perfect quinoa without worrying about burning it or it boiling over!

-You can easily double or triple this recipe and freeze leftover quinoa for up to 3 months.
+- You can easily double or triple this recipe and freeze leftovers for up to 3 months.
 No more spending money on buying pre-cooked convenience quinoa from the frozen food section.
 Now you can make your own for much less using the pressure cooker!

 - Water (or broth for more flavor)

-Cook: Put on the lid, set it to “sealing” and turn the instant pot on for 1 minute of cook time, high pressure (2 minutes of cook time if you are in high altitude).
+This ratio is the same for white, red and mixed varieties of quinoa. - Cook: Put on the lid, set it to “sealing” and turn the pressure cooker on for 1 minute of cook time, high pressure (2 minutes of cook time if you are in high altitude).
+This is how long you will need to cook it.

-Vent: After the quinoa comes up to pressure and cooks 1 minute, all the quinoa to naturally release 10 minutes for the white quinoa or up to 15 minutes for the red or mixed variety.
-If you are unsure, just allow the quinoa to naturally release.
+- Vent: After the quinoa comes up to pressure and cooks 1 minute, allow it to naturally release 10 minutes for the white quinoa or up to 15 minutes for the red or mixed variety.
+If you are unsure, just allow it to naturally release.

 - Lentil Quinoa Meatballs